valory-xyz/agentscan-agentindexing/README.md

 # Agents.fun Base indexer

-A [Ponder](https://ponder.sh) indexer for tracking Memeorr contract events and building a GraphQL API.
+A [Ponder](https://ponder.sh) indexer for tracking agent and service contract events on top of olas

-## Overview

-This indexer tracks the following Memeorr events:
-- Collected
-- Hearted
-- OLASJourneyToAscendance
-- Purged
-- Summoned
-- Unleashed

 The indexed data is exposed via a GraphQL API that can be queried to analyze Memeorr activity.